8 Types of Call Centers + Their Definitions

 #2 Outbound Call Center

 Outbound call centers specialize in taking the initiative and contacting your customers.
-This type of call cent has multiple use cases, including telemarketing, phone surveys, lead building, market research, customer onboarding, and more.
+This type of call center has multiple use cases, including telemarketing, phone surveys, lead building, market research, customer onboarding, and more.

-Like their inbound counterpart, outbound call centers use various tools to streamline their processes.
-For example, outbound IVRs allow call centers to engage customers with automatic notifications regarding their products, services, surveys, etc.
+Like their inbound counterpart, outbound call center systems use various tools to streamline their processes:

 Should you implement an outbound call center?
 That depends on your target market, goals, and what sales/survey channels you use.
-The industries that most use outbound call centers include Software as a Service (SaaS), tourism, insurance and banking, telecommunication, and real estate.
+The industries that most use this type of outbound call center include Software as a Service (SaaS), tourism, insurance and banking, telecommunication, and real estate.

 #3 Blended Call Center